Extendability of automorphisms of K3 surfaces: An example in characteristic

 \section{An example in characteristic $3$}

 In this section we give an example of a K3 surface $X_K$ over $K = \bQ_{3^4} = \bQ_3(\zeta_{80})$ equipped with an automorphism $g_K$ defined over $K$ such that the characteristic polynomial of $\spen(g_K)$ is irreducible.
-By Corollary \ref{cor:criterion for non-ext}(2) this gives another example of Theorem \ref{thm:non-extendable} for $G = \bZ$, $p = 3$.
-Apart from the theorem, the existence of $g_K$ with the characteristic polynomial of $\spen(g_K)^*$ being irreducible would be itself interesting.
+By Corollary \ref{cor:criterion for non-ext}(\ref{item:specialization is irreducible}) this gives another example of Theorem \ref{thm:non-extendable} for $G = \bZ$, $p = 3$.
+Apart from the non-extendability, the existence of $g_K$ with the characteristic polynomial of $\spen(g_K)^*$ being irreducible would be itself interesting.
+The proof of irreducibility, however, requires hard computations.

 Let $X_k$ be the Fermat quartic $(F = w^4 + x^4 + y^4 + z^4 = 0)$ in $\bP^3_k$ over $k = \bF_{3^4}$.
 (This is the (unique) supersingular K3 surface with Artin invariant $1$ in characteristic $3$, but we do not need this fact.)
 Kondo--Shimada determined the lines on $X_k$ and their explicit equations and showed that $\NS(X_{\overline k}) = \NS(X_k)$ is generated by those lines.
-We use their notation $l_1, \ldots, l_{112}$ of \cite{Kondo--Shimada:3}\footnote{ Table 2 in the published version has errors (e.g.~the formulas for $l_3$ and $l_5$ are the same).
+We use their notation $l_1, \ldots, l_{112}$ of \cite{Kondo--Shimada:3}\footnote{ Table 2 in the published version has errors (e.g.\ the formulas for $l_3$ and $l_5$ are the same).
 Instead we refer to Table 3.1 in arXiv version ({\tt arXiv:1205.6520v2}).}.

 Another coordinate $(u_1, u_4, u_2, u_3) = (w, x, y, z) M^{-1}$, where $M$ is the matrix